 What You Can Do

 If you have heart disease or a chronic heart condition, it is important to be proactive about your health, especially during flu season.
 Don’t stress though (it’s not good for your heart)!
 There are some simple steps you can take to reduce your risk of serious flu complications.

-- Get a Flu Shot Prevention is the best defense, and the vaccine could save your life!
+- Getting a Flu Shot Prevention is the best defense, and the vaccine could save your life!
 A recent study in the New England Journal of Medicine found that patients with a history of heart problems who were vaccinated against the flu were 20 percent less likely to be hospitalized for a heart-related problem, and 50 percent less likely to die.
 Do it every year, and brave the needle – the vaccine spray is not approved for heart patients.
-Get a flu shot at these locations.

 - Get a Pneumococcal Vaccine Protect yourself against pneumonia, a possible complication if you do get the flu.